Wanderzest

 • Peanut Butter: This creamy spread gives the sauce its rich, nutty base.

-• Soy Sauce: Soy sauce adds a savory, umami depth to the sauce.
+• Soy Sauce: Adds a savory, umami depth to the sauce.

-• Lime Juice: Lime juice brings a bright, tangy note to the sauce.
-Fresh lime juice is ideal, but bottled lime juice can be used in a pinch.
+• Lime Juice: Fresh lime juice is ideal, but bottled lime juice can be used in a pinch.

 *Make sure to scroll to the bottom of this post for the recipe card, which includes the full list of ingredients and quantities.